vacuumlabs/ledger-app-cardano-shelley/README.md

 ### Loading the app

-`make load`

-Builds and loads the application into the connected device.
-Make sure to close the Ledger app on the device before running the command.

-Most common reason for a failed loading is the app taking too much space.
-Check `make size` (should be below 140K or so).
+We recommend using the [Ledger VS Code plugin](https://marketplace.visualstudio.com/items?itemName=LedgerHQ.ledger-dev-tools) to load the app on a device.

 ### Debug version